 Developed closure plan to site a 660,000 s.f. general mail facility and a 22,600 s.f. vehicle maintenance facility for the U.S. Postal Service on a former ash landfill in Brooklyn, NY.
 Plan involved capping the 35 acre site with a combination of pavement, concrete and geomembrane liner, along with an active sub-slab ventilation system, to ensure a safe working environment for postal workers and machinery.
 Developed operations and maintenance manual to provide for the proper functioning and maintenance of remediation controls.

 Project review for the Saugus Conservation Commission.
-Reviewed the stormwater collection system design and hydraulic discharge from a proposed 39 lot subdivision.
+Reviewed the stormwater collection system design and hydraulic discharge from the 39 lot Birch Pond Drive subdivision.
 Coordinated neighborhood concerns of project impact with the Commission to control downgradient project impacts.

 Project management for a due diligence environmental investigation of an industrial property along the banks of the Annisquam River in Gloucester, MA.
 Completed site assessment and permanent solution under Chapter 21E and permitted new concrete plant operation for air emissions discharge.